-Sometimes we hear people say "you should do less, you should relax, you should take time for yourself, etc." and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
-Of course you know what you 'should' do, but we are all doing our best all the time.
+You hear people say "you should do less, you should relax, you should take time for yourself, etc." and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
+They don't always realize that we are all doing our best all of the time.

-It is however possible that being concentrated on your obligations you miss information available "out there" that could facilitate your task, but you just don't see it.
+At the same time, being very concentrated on your obligations rarely leaves time or space to look around, and oftentimes information is available "out there" that could facilitate your task, but you just don't see it.